metamug/mason/README.md

 ```
 All requests made to the jsp resources are routed through this filter.

+6. Configure your data source in `{webAppDir}/META-INF/context.xml` file.

 ### Dependencies

 mtg-mason-x.x.jar is shipped along with MTG SERVER and is present in all the backends generated via console.